-The so-called Qashqai-R started in 2012 at JUST 850 horsepower, but over the years, SVM has more than doubled that to its current rating of 2,000 horsepower!
+The so-called Qashqai-R started in 2012 at JUST 850 horsepower, but over the years, SVM more than doubled that to its current rating of 2,000 horsepower!
 This smaller and lighter creation beat out an equally powered Toyota Land Cruiser for this top spot.

-To get the GT-R's V-6 to crank out that kind of power, SVM slapped on a pair of massive turbos from Extreme Turbo Systems, high-performance injectors and a remapped computer.
+To get the GT-R's V-6 to crank out that kind of power, SVM slapped on a pair of massive turbos from Extreme Turbo Systems, high-performance injectors, and a remapped computer.
 The engine is backed by a transmission capable of handling that kind of power, and a KW Suspension to keep the Qashqai-R planted to the ground.